Region: Himachal Pradesh

 For some organizations, this is, surprisingly, negotiable.
 But it isn’t for us.
 After safety, if we can do one thing right, every time, it’s to ensure that we sweat the small things.

 If you are already trekking with us, then you’d be forgiven for thinking our guides are superhuman.
 It doesn’t mean a feat to entertain, cook, guide, and facilitate, but our guides, handle it with grace and all the while the attention is on you.

 • The Best Itineraries

-It takes a lot of refinement to make a perfect trek, from dawn to dusk there are a LOT of moving part and potential for things to go awry.
-From last one year, we’ve balanced on the tight rope of offering the right amount of activity, flexibility and trek time.
+It takes a lot of refinement to make a perfect trek, from dawn to dusk there are a lot of moving parts and the potential for things to go awry.
+For last year, we’ve balanced on the tight rope of offering the right amount of activity, flexibility, and trek time.
 Whilst utilizing the best lodgings in the most unique places.

 • Physical preparedness